BHArath8803/Linear-Regression/README.md

 ## Prediction of Quality of Wine

-#### .Choosen a dataset from kaggle and done the data cleaning as the first method.
+#### Choosen a dataset from kaggle and done the data cleaning as the first method.
 #### Implemented the data visualization methods using python libraries such as pandas,numpy and etc.
 #### Also done the feature selction and feature extracting methods
 #### Used the linear regression algorithm and evaluated the model